kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 ![Prometheus query showing DCGM Exporter metric](/images/gpu-prometheus-query.png)

 Additionally, check the `DCGM_FI_PROF_GR_ENGINE_ACTIVE` metric.
-This is the metric Kubecost uses to determine GPU utilization.
-GPU efficiency features in the UI are only enabled when there are nonzero values for this metric.
+This is the metric Kubecost currently uses to determine GPU utilization.
+GPU efficiency features in the UI are only enabled when there are non-zero values for this metric.

 ![Prometheus query showing DCGM Exporter metric](/images/gpu-prometheus-query-gr-engine-active.png)